Ailime17/flight-booker/README.md

+Rails app with:
-Rails app with some more advanced form features (and sprinkles of Stimulus framework).
+- some more advanced form features
+- sprinkles of Stimulus framework
+- email sending functionality

 Assignment from <a href="https://www.theodinproject.com">The Odin Project</a>: